-306.1.3 Construction Documents.
-The design documentation shall clearly describe and delineate the portions of the systems that are to be constructed off-site from those that are to be finished on-site and the responsibility for each.
-The designs shall include accommodation, clearances, chase ways, and equipment to facilitate the completion of the systems on site.
-Where expected site work is not defined to make accommodations prior to construction, responsibility for design of this site work shall be the owner's.
+306.3 Construction Documents.
+The design documentation shall describe and delineate the portions of the systems that are to be constructed off-site from those that are to be constructed on-site and identify the registered design professional responsible for off-site and on-site elements.